Mr-xRed/silverbullet-libraries/PrintPreview.md

     pageSize = "A4",                     --default: "A4"
     marginTRBL = "20mm 20mm 20mm 25mm",  --default: "20mm 20mm 20mm 25mm" Top Right Bottom Left
-    landscape = true                     --default: false })
+    landscape = true                     --default: false
+    accentHue = "260"                    --default: if ommited it will ask you })
 ```